MainulDip/LinuxEveryday/LinuxServer/README.md

 ### Overviews

 ### Linux kernel /boot directory:
-Kernel lives inside `/lib/modules` directory.
+Kernel lives inside `/lib/modules` directory

 Linux kernel will not load all the `Modules` at a time, rather it will load only necessary modules.
 Modules are hardware drivers.